TofuNorthLynX/sql/README.md

-# Day 04 - Piscine SQL
+# Day 09 - Piscine SQL

-## _Snapshots, virtual tables… What is going on?_
+## _RDBMS is not just a tables_

-Resume: Today you will see how to use a virtual view and physical snapshot of data
+Resume: Today you will see how to create and use functional blocks in Databases

 ## Contents